Natural gas, as its name suggests, is made by nature. Its composition therefore depends on where it comes from in the world.

 Our Dutch neighbours have decided to halt the extraction of gas from the Slochteren sub-soil.
 The deposit is running out and it seems that drilling is affecting the number of earth tremors in the Groningen region.

-Only an approved technician will be able to carry out these inspections and adaptations.
+Only an approved technician is able to carry out these inspections and adaptations.

 Is our bill now going to be reduced?
 No, because it is based on the energy obtained, not on the volume delivered.
 This is why the gas price is expressed in kWh, the energy measurement unit, and not in m3.